cknd/stackprinter/README.md

 # Usage

 ## Exception logging
 To globally replace the default python crash message, call `set_excepthook()` somewhere.
 This will print any uncaught exception to stderr by default.
+You could also [make this permanent for your python installation](#making-it-stick).

 ```python
 import stackprinter